How to clean preventive maintenance

 HVAC

-The answer to 'how to clean preventive maintenance' is to regularly clean and maintain your HVAC system to ensure it runs efficiently and lasts as long as possible.
-This includes cleaning the air filters, coils, and other components on a schedule recommended by the manufacturer.
+The answer to 'how to clean preventive maintenance' is to regularly clean and maintain your HVAC system to ensure it runs efficiently and safely.
+This includes cleaning or replacing air filters, inspecting and cleaning the condenser coils, checking and cleaning the condensate drain, and lubricating moving parts.

 Step-by-Step Guide